hamzaq2000/libai/README.md

 libai bridges Apple's FoundationModels framework through a C interface, enabling developers to integrate Apple Intelligence capabilities into applications written in C, C++, Python, Rust, Go, or any language that supports C bindings.

 The library provides direct access to on-device AI models without requiring network connectivity or external API calls.
 All processing occurs locally on the user's device.

+The library provides direct access to on-device AI models without requiring network connectivity or external API calls.
+All processing occurs locally on the user's device.
+It supports Intel Macs, Apple Silicon devices including MacBooks, iPhones, and iPads, as well as Apple Vision Pro.
+Supported platforms:

+- iOS 26.0+
+- iPadOS 26.0+
+- Mac Catalyst 26.0+
+- macOS 26.0+ (Intel and Apple Silicon)
+- visionOS 26.0+

 ## Features